Seanzy/Springboard/README.md

 configure.sh
 start.sh, not git start

 Passing 4 exercises!
 I love this way of improving!
-Thank you Springboard.
+Thank you Springboard for introducing me to this site.
+I stopped using the Github website to push my changes now!